 Camera at the ready — the train travels through orchids, farmlands, and forests, so there’s plenty of views to enjoy!

-There are many places in Kauai that offer scenic horseback riding tours on the island.
+There are many places in Kauai offering scenic horseback riding tours.

 Chocolate and flowers are the ultimate romantic package and the Princeville Botanical Gardens has both these things in spades!